DFHack/dfhack/README.rst

 ::

         paint hidden 1
+        paint hidden 0

-This will hide previously revealed tiles.
+This will hide previously revealed tiles (or show hidden with the 0 option).

 Any paint or filter option can be disabled entirely by using the ANY keyword: